 Craig focuses his practice on commercial real estate property, business transactions, and nonprofit organizations.
 Craig serves clients ranging from Fortune 500 manufacturing companies to local businesses and nonprofit entities.
 His clients actively involve him in all phases of real property transactions – ranging from listing agreements to lease agreements.
 He is equally involved with business transactions and nonprofit organizations.

 Craig is originally from Connecticut, but has lived in Ohio for many years.
 Following his graduation from law school in 1976, Craig was with the law firm of Fuller & Henry.
-Craig has been a partner with Robison, Curphey & O'Connell since 2006.
-He recently served as the Chair of the Ohio State Bar Association Real Property Law Section Council (2011-2013).
+Craig has been with Robison, Curphey & O'Connell since 2006.
+He is past Chair of the Ohio State Bar Association Real Property Law Section Council (2011-2013).

 The Ohio State University College of Law, J.D., cum laude, 1976